 Shape them into thick cylindrical shapes and place them over a steamer plate (greased with few drops of oil).

-Cover the Steamer and steam the vadis for atleast 15 minutes on low heat.
+Cover the Steamer and steam the vadis for atleast 15 minutes on medium heat.

 Allow the steamed vadis to completely cool before slicing.